TomerG711/DDPG_github/README.md

 ### Environment

-There are several dependecies required, and you may install it via *pip* or *docker*.
+There are several dependencies required, and you may install it via *pip* or *docker*.
 The code was tested on Python 3.8 and PyTorch 1.9.0.

 #### Pip